oliviawestmacottssw/SSW.Rules.Content/rules/do-you-import-namespaces-and-shorten-the-references/rule.md

 You should import namespaces and shorten the references.

-​System.Text.StringBuilder myStringBuilder = new System.Text.StringBuilder();
+System.Text.StringBuilder myStringBuilder = new System.Text.StringBuilder();
-Figure: Bad code - Long reference to object name​​
+Figure: Bad code - Long reference to object name

 using System.Text;
 ...